greim/eventual-pony/readme.md

 Process streams with generators and [co](https://www.npmjs.com/package/co).

  * Write code and handle exceptions in sync style.
- * Stream2 readables, writables and transforms.
+ * Stream2 writable, readable, duplex and transform.
  * Has `pipe()`ing and backpressure.
  * Works natively on io.js.
 Works on node with `--harmony`.
  * Backed by [co](https://www.npmjs.com/package/co) so do any co stuff.